top of page

 THE PROGRAMME

 With such an abundance of beautiful villages and undulating scenery on our doorstep, it will come as no surprise that the course looks, in particular, at the art of expressive landscape painting (in the broadest sense) but encourages other subjects to be treated and incorporated into the landscape.
-You'll get to paint and draw in a variety of places, from the medieval grandeur of the main hall of the Chateau de Saussignac to the rolling vineyards of our favourite local wine makers.

 Our teaching methods allow you to discover your own talent - and there are bags of it in everyone - and, above all, to enjoy the process of painting and creating.
 We encourage a relaxed and fun environment without judgement or comparison.